tsichiro/mit-6.824-distributed-systems/zookeeper.md

 Q: How does the ordering guarantee solve the race conditions in Section 2.3?

-If a client issues many write operations to a z-node, and then the write to Ready, then Zookeeper will guarantee that all the writes will be applied to the z-node before the write to Ready.
-Thus, if another client observes Ready, then the all preceding writes must have been applied and thus it is ok for other clients to read the info in the z-node.
+If a client issues many write operations to various z-nodes, and then the write to Ready, then Zookeeper will guarantee that all the writes will be applied to the z-nodes before the write to Ready.
+Thus, if another client observes Ready, then all the preceding writes must have been applied and thus it is ok for the client to read the info in the z-nodes.

 Q: How big is the ZooKeeper database?
 It seems like the server must have a lot of memory.

-It depends on the application, and, unfortunately, the paper doesn't report on it for the different application they have used Zookeeper with.
-Since Zookeeper is intended for configuration services/master services (and not for a general-purpose data store), however, an in-memory database seems reasonable.
+It depends on the application, and, unfortunately, the paper doesn't report the authors' experience in this area.
+Since Zookeeper is intended for configuration and coordination, and not as a general-purpose data store, an in-memory database seems reasonable.
 For example, you could imagine using Zookeeper for GFS's master and that amount of data should fit in the memory of a well-equipped server, as it did for GFS.

 Q: What's a universal object?